wtz19945/Digit_Main/libartl/readme.md

 # The Agility Real-Time Log Format

-The Agility Real-Time Log (ARTL) format is used to encode data-intensive time series logs on Agility Robotics machines.
+The Agility Real-Time Log (ARTL) format is used to encode data-intensive time series logs on Agility Robotics systems.
 It is also used in some cases for real-time communication over a network link.

 ## Building the library